-The return of this living style is to accommodate aging parents who are bunking with their adult children and grandkids or young adults who are coming back home to save expenses.
+The return of this living style is to accommodate aging parents who are bunking with adult children and grandkids or young adults who are coming back home to save expenses.
 Studies show that more adults have had to move back in with their parents, and that multi-generational households—those with at least three generations—are on the rise.

 Homes that include the traditional “mother-in-law suite” or have a locked-off living space within the home are popular with multi-generational families.
 These apartment-style spaces can be homes within homes, including a kitchenette, full bathroom and living areas to provide a sense of privacy and independence.